-Annual Turnover is primarily referred to as the yearly sales or yearly receipts of a profession.
-However, in finance, the annual turnover is commonly referred by mutual funds and exchange-traded funds (ETF), which measures its annual investment holdings that determine the health and activity levels of the fund and can also help in comparing it with preceding years or with competitors.
+Annual turnover is primarily referred to as the yearly sales or yearly receipts of a profession.
+However, in finance, the annual turnover is commonly referred to by mutual funds and exchange-traded funds (ETF), which measure the annual investment holdings that determine the health and activity levels of the fund and can also help in comparing it with preceding years or with competitors.

 Annual Turnover Formula

 It is a straightforward term which includes the following: